12 Interesting Facts About Rodents

 That depends on the rodent.

-Rats live an average of 12 months.
+Rats live an average of 12 months—and tend to frequent these most rat infested cities.
 The Siberian hamster lives from eight to 10 years.
 The longest-living rodent, the naked mole-rat (Heterocephalus glaber), has a reported lifespan of up to 30 years.

 Do Rodents Teeth Keep Growing?